vtexdocs/help-center-content/docs/tutorials/en/how-shipping-calculation-works.md

 - **Shipping rates:** The shipping rate prices are configured in the [shipping rates](https://help.vtex.com/en/tutorial/tarifas-de-envio--1Balpg3rv0854udEPedvMM), except for the [loading dock rate](https://help.vtex.com/en/tutorial/custo-final-do-envio--5bwhIO108VA5Y2YOpef9lV), which is an optional value, configured when adding a new loading dock to a warehouse.
 - **Delivery time:** The shipping time is configured in the [SLA estimate](#shipping-time-estimate).
 - **Package splitting:** The adopted criteria are configured in the Checkout module.
 Learn more in [package splitting](https://help.vtex.com/en/tutorial/divisao-de-pedidos-e-divisao-de-entregas--jQvzA6QgSd51e2p6bthoV).
-- **Warehouse prioritization:** You can only configure a different criterion for warehouse prioritization via API, adding the `priority` property in [Create/update warehouse](https://developers.vtex.com/vtex-rest-api/reference/createupdatewarehouse).

 ## Shipping time estimate